lisper99/clfs/README.md

 The question is how to make the function sandboxable.
 To do this requires replacing file system calls by the `clfs` version and skipping any reading.

-Function `dirty-p` does not read file contents and can be implemented with sandbox functions.
+Function `dirty-p` does not read file contents so it only requires replacing lisp or uiop functions by the clfs versions.
 A possible implementation is:

 ```
 (defun dirty-p (in out)